mcapuccini/terraform-openstack-spark/README.md

 On your OpenStack project you need to:

-- Import the [CoreOS](https://coreos.com/) Container-Linux image (instructions [here](https://coreos.com/os/docs/latest/booting-on-openstack.html@@))
+- Import the [CoreOS](https://coreos.com/) Container-Linux image (instructions [here](https://coreos.com/os/docs/latest/booting-on-openstack.html))

 ## Configuration

-Start by creating a diractory, locating into it and creating the main Terraform configuration file:
+Start by creating a directory, locating into it and by creating the main Terraform configuration file:

 ```
 mkdir deployment